step41/boutique/README.md

 - Run the following command to build and seed the database: `php artisan migrate:fresh --seed` (~20 mins to complete)
 - Run `npm install && npm run prod` to populate node modules and push files to public
 - Visit [My Boutique](https://myboutique.loc) to login to the app
+- For quick access you can use the credentials below.
+This account has been assigned the "Manager" role within the app.
+To add "delete ..." functionality to this user, simply upgrade their role to "Administrator" in the database.
+(Table: model_has_roles, Model ID: 23, Role ID: 5):
+- - User: larhonda.hovis@foo.com
+- - Pass: cghmpbKXXK
 ## Notes:
 - There are no bugs that I'm aware of, but the project was built in just a few days.
 If you have any problems getting this project up and running, please don't hesitate to reach out to me and I can push a bug fix to the repo.
 - I tried to make the setup instructions as clear as possible, but it's quite possible I missed something.
 If so, please let me know and I'll add the missing steps.